Johanson1988/epic-planner/README.md

 **Main elements**

 Epic planner is a urban micro-planner that allows you to create a legendary route in Barcelona on a specific day and area.
-Its features include an array of leisure options located in the desired area: concerts, cultural events, cafes and bars.
+Its features include an array of leisure options located in the desired area: concerts, cultural events, cafes and bars, with links to MeetUp event pages for more information.

 ----